anonymous-php/simple-di/README.md

 # Simple DI

-This library provides the possibility to create instances of classes with auto-wiring of their arguments and to inject dependencies to called methods.
-Actually it's more about injection than definitions and the library works great (I hope) with no definitions as well.
-Main class has the name Container by the coincidence and you will understand why if you will continue to read this documentation.
+Actually this library is more about the dependency container than auto-wiring but don't worry auto-wiring is there.
+You have the possibility to create instances of classes with auto-wiring of their arguments and to inject dependencies to called methods.

 ### History

 I like PHP-DI very much but when I started new project I understood it needs another approach of determining it's definitions and dependencies.
 I wanted to have the simplest as possible syntax of definitions and powerful, but not complex at the same time, mechanism of injection.
-If I had decided to extend PHP-DI it could been an adventure full of new experience and a lot of code with problems of maintenance in a result.
 So I just wrote my own DI.

 ### Peculiarities